-This Global Supply Chain Requirements Manual defines Magna's requirements on behalf of all global manufacturing locations.
-There may be additional, customer/Division specific requirements that are also required at a Division level, which may be more detailed or stringent than requirements defined in the Global Supply Chain Requirements, and Suppliers are expected to comply with both sets of requirements.
+This Global Supplier Operational Requirements Manual defines Magna's operational requirements on behalf of all global manufacturing locations.
+There may be additional, customer/Division specific requirements that are also required at a Division level, which may be more detailed or stringent than requirements defined in the GSOR, and suppliers are expected to comply with both sets of requirements.
 Every attempt has been made to ensure that requirements in this Manual and requirements defined by a Division level document, are not in conflict.
-If such conflict does in fact occur, you are expected to contact your local Division representative who will work to ensure resolution of that conflict.
+If such conflict does in fact occur, you are expected to conflict Division representative who will work to ensure resolution of that conflict.

-Our Suppliers are important to Magna, and we will continue to strive to ensure a relationship of mutual respect and benefit, and we thank you for your support.
+Our suppliers are important to Magna, and we will continue to strive to ensure a relationship of mutual respect and benefit, and we thank you for your support.